JAM trinity played major role for financial inclusion of people of country: FM Nirmala Sitharaman | english.lokmat.com

 JAM trinity played major role for financial inclusion of people of country: FM Nirmala Sitharaman

-Aurangabad, Sept 16: Union finance minister Nirmala Sitharaman has said that JAM trinity of Jan Dhan, aadhar and mobile ...
+Aurangabad, Sept 16: JAM trinity of Jan Dhan, Aadhaar and mobile has played a major role for financial inclusion ...

 Aurangabad, Sept 16:

-Union finance minister Nirmala Sitharaman has said that JAM trinity of Jan Dhan, aadhar and mobile has played a major role for financial inclusion of the people of the country and it was a game changer for a country like India.
-She was speaking in the inaugural session of ‘Manthan’ the day long Rashtriya Bank Parishad being held in Aurangabad through video conferencing today.
+JAM trinity of Jan Dhan, Aadhaar and mobile has played a major role for financial inclusion of the people of the country and it was a game changer for a country like India said union finance minister Nirmala Sitharaman.
+She was speaking in the inaugural session of ‘Manthan’ the day long national banking conference being held in Aurangabad through video conferencing on Thursday.